 The holidays are meant to be a joyous time for families to gather and celebrate.
-As we head into this holiday season, these usually happy occasions can be challenging for families with aging parents and loved ones.
+However, these usually happy occasions can pose challenges for seniors and their family members.

-Older adults with mobility issues, or conditions such as dementia and Alzheimer’s can start to feel isolated during the holiday season when everyone is getting together for celebrations and family visits.
-The holidays can disrupt familiar routines, or may require difficult travel, which can sometimes make an aging individual feel like a burden.
+Older adults with mobility issues or conditions like Alzheimer’s disease and other forms of dementia can feel isolated when everyone is getting together for celebrations and family visits.
+The holidays can disrupt familiar routines and often require difficult travel, which can sometimes make an aging individual feel like a burden.

-It is important to be able to recognize holiday depression in your aging loved one, and make sure that they feel included in some capacity during this season of celebration.
-Here are some key tips to help you and your family make the holidays joyous for everyone, regardless of their level of ability.
+It is important to be able to recognize holiday depression in your aging loved one and make sure that they feel included in some capacity during this time of year.
+Use the following tips to help you and your family make the holidays joyous for everyone, regardless of their level of ability.

-- Create new traditions: If your family traditions involved travel or other things that would be too strenuous for your aging loved one, it might be a good idea to discuss the possibility of creating new traditions that everyone can participate in.
-Baking, easy decorating activities, and having friends and neighbors drop in for small gatherings can be simple and effective ways to bring back the holiday spirit to your aging loved one.
-These types of festivities are also great ways to involve grandchildren.
+If your family traditions involve travel or other activities that would now be too strenuous for your aging loved one, it’s a good idea to discuss the possibility of creating new traditions that everyone can participate in.
+Baking, easy decorating activities, holiday crafts, and having friends and neighbors drop in for small gatherings can be simple and effective ways to bring the holiday spirit to your aging loved one.
+These types of festivities are also great ways to involve grandchildren as well.

-- Remember together: Many times, it isn’t the holiday itself that causes feelings of depression, but rather that the holidays may bring memories of earlier or happier times.
+Many times, it isn’t the holiday itself that causes feelings of depression, but rather that the holidays may bring memories of happier times.
 If this seems to be the case, activities such as watching home movies together or looking through old pictures as a group can be a nice way to remember those times as a family to help alleviate feelings of loneliness in an aging loved one.
 Reminiscing can be an enjoyable activity for everyone and a valuable way of sharing memories and family history with younger generations.